-Agent of biological Company Commercial Price Target Quantity/ Stage Release Company
+0 , Agent of biological Company Commercial Price Target Quantity/ Stage Release Company

-control name name \$US pests formulati shipped /application choice and
+control name name \$US pests formulati on available shipped /application recommendation choice and explanation

-on recommendation explanation

-available
+avallable

 Chrysoperla 1

 carnea 2

 3

 An assignment delivered after the due date will be penalized 2 points for each calendar day it is late.
+The limit for late submission is one month after the due day.